marbl/MetagenomeScope/README.md

 \* This is technically not true for LastGraph files.
-Consider a node `A` in a LastGraph file: the sequence of `A` will not be exactly equal to the reverse complement of the sequence of `-A`, since they will be slightly shifted.
-See [the Bandage wiki](https://github.com/rrwick/Bandage/wiki/Assembler-differences#velvet) for a nice figure and explanation.
+Consider a node `A` in a LastGraph file: the sequence of `A` will not be exactly equal to the reverse complement of the sequence of `-A`, since these sequences will be slightly shifted.
+See
+[the Bandage wiki](https://github.com/rrwick/Bandage/wiki/Assembler-differences#velvet)
+for a nice figure and explanation.
 (That being said, the intuition for "thinking about reverse-complement nodes / edges" here is pretty much the same